 - Extracting broken or damaged teeth

-We recommend that your pet receive professional dental cleanings annually to maintain an optimal level of oral health.
+We recommend that your pet receive professional cat or dog teeth cleaning annually to maintain an optimal level of oral health.

 What You Can Do Now

 Establish a consistent at-home care plan.
 Brushing your pet’s teeth daily (or even a few times a week) is the best method for preventing tartar buildup.
-However, we know it can be tough to brush your pet’s teeth regularly, so that’s why we recommend dental chews, oral gels, and prescription diets to help maintain your pet's dental health.
-With consistent at-home care and regular dental cleanings with us, you can prevent dental disease altogether!
-Ask us today about pet dental care, and schedule your appointment!
+However, we know it can be tough to brush your pet’s teeth regularly.
+That’s why we recommend dental chews, oral gels, and prescription diets to help maintain your pet's dental health.
+With consistent at-home care and regular cat & dog teeth cleaning with us, you can prevent dental disease altogether!
+Ask us today about pet dental care, and make your appointment!

 We drive over 30 minutes to see Dr. Andy because we wouldn't take our dog anywhere else!
 We've had our dog for 10 years and Dr. Andy has always been kind, friendly and thorough with each visit.
 He's happy to answer all of our questions and most of all our dog is getting the best care.
 Dr. Andy Levy is the best!